fabbriciocruz/AWS_CLI_Authentication_Methods/Configuring_the_AWS_CLI_to_use_AWS_IAM_Identity_Center.md

     output = json
     ```

-2. After you configure a named profile automatically or manually, you can invoke it to request temporary credentials from AWS.
+2. After you configure a named profile, you can invoke it to request temporary credentials from AWS.
 Before you can run an AWS CLI service command, you must retrieve and cache a set of temporary credentials.
 To get these temporary credentials, run the following command and replace the value between <>

     ```sh
     aws sso login --profile <MY_PROFILE_NAME>